 However, I must remind you that these are just 5 of many other reasons that I haven’t included.
 If the ones I’ve mentioned here, relate to you to you in some way, then go out and make those changes!
 These are all coming from other fellow streamers from months of experience and they all started out just like you, with zero viewers and just grinding to the top.

 If you’re still up for it and you’re completely brand new to Twitch streaming, I have a created a checklist to cover the basics for your Twitch Channel.
 Just sign up for your FREE pdf and you can download it to save it for later.
-Good luck and happy streaming!
+You can also check out this post I wrote for StreamElements on how stream with your console.

 But if you’ve been streaming for 3+ months, what other reasons do you think it takes for someone to become a streamer?
 Leave a comment below!